adamjq/serverless-twirp/README.md

 This repo contains a working example of a  Twirp API running on a serverless backend with AWS API Gateway, Lambda and DynamoDB.

-Twirp is a Go RPC framework developed by Twitch that uses Protobuf specifications.
+Twirp is a Go RPC framework developed by Twitch that uses Protobuf specs - [the Twitch announcement blog post contains more details](https://blog.twitch.tv/en/2018/01/16/twirp-a-sweet-new-rpc-framework-for-go-5f2febbf35f/).

 ## Why Twirp?